Deltares/GEOLib/docs/user/intro.rst

-All exposed models are subclassed from a :class:`~geolib.models.base_model.BaseModel` that defines the generic functions, such as parsing, metadata, executing etc. The individual subclasses then define model specific functions, such as :meth:`~geolib.models.dsheetpiling.dsheetpiling_model.DSheetpilingModel.add_sheet`.
+All exposed models are subclassed from a :class:`~geolib.models.base_model.BaseModel` that defines the generic functions, such as parsing, metadata, executing etc. The individual subclasses then define model specific functions, such as :meth:`~geolib.models.dsheetpiling.dsheetpiling_model.DSheetPilingModel.add_sheet`.